-zPower is Zwift's virtual power curve with acceleration for use with a select set of classic trainers.
+zPower is Zwift's estimated power curve with acceleration for use with a select set of classic trainers.
 If you have one of our supported classic trainers and an ANT+/BLE speed/cadence sensor, you can ride in Zwift without a smart trainer or power meter.
 Zwift will instead estimate your wattage based on your speed.

-Since these calculations are based on a specific set of parameters and the power curve is virtual, it introduces more places where putting in the wrong information or using the wrong equipment can give you inaccurate power readings or trigger our "Tire Slipping" message.
+Since these calculations are based on a specific set of parameters and the power curve is estimated, it introduces more places where putting in the wrong information or using the wrong equipment can give you inaccurate power readings or trigger our "Tire Slipping" message.
 We'll go through what we expect in our zPower calculations here so that you can check your setup!

 While we're confident in its accuracy if your setup matches our standards, zPower is a calculated estimate for progress benchmarks, not absolute power values.
 Due to the number of variables - including manufacturer design inconsistencies in equipment - it's likely that the numbers you see will differ from what we calculated zPower with.
 If you want exact, accurate numbers, consider a power meter or smart trainer instead.

 zPower Setup Expectations